dansmyers/AI/Challenge_Projects/2-DIY_Backprop.md

 ## Methods

-Write a script called `backpropagation.py` that contains the following methods:
+Your script will contain the following methods:

 - `sigmoid(x)`: calculate the sigmoid activation function for input `x`.
 Used by both the `predict` and `train` functions.